 No Longer a Commodities Market, Rather a Experiential Market

-I just got to spend two days with some of the coolest experts on marketing.
-Here are some of the folks I met and links to their works.
+I just spent two days with some of the coolest marketing experts.
+Here are some of the folks I met and links to their work.

-Barry Schwartz, author of Practical Wisdom and The Paradox of Choice.
-He spoke to the group about how too many choices can be a bad thing and not enough choices is also bad.
+Barry Schwartz, author of Practical Wisdom and The Paradox of Choice, spoke to the group about the negative effects of having too many and not enough choices.

-After hearing a few of the speakers there were some conflicts, but the past couple of days was very mind stretching.
-These would not have been people I would normally sought out to listen to and this is one of the reasons I love what I do.
-People pay me to cover their events where I get the added bonus of hearing people outside my normal interests that stretch me.
+After hearing a few speakers, there were some conflicts, but the past few days were very mind-stretching.
+These would not have been people I would typically seek out to listen to, which is one reason I love what I do.
+People pay me to cover their events, and I hear people outside my interests who stretch me.

-Julie Ask made the statement that mobile is quickly becoming a major player in the market.
-At this point only about 23% of phone users are using their smart phones for most of their computer needs.
-She sees this number growing.
+Julie Ask stated that mobile is quickly becoming a major player in the market.
+At this point, only about 23% of phone users are using their smartphones for most of their computer needs, but she sees this number growing.

-Aiden Tracey is the CEO of Mosaic Sales Solutions, one of the fastest growing and leading privately held agencies in North America.
-He talked about how old rules of marketing get re-written by new technology and empowered consumers, it is critical for marketers to take a close look at their current go-to-market strategies to evaluate the approaches that truly deliver ROI.
+Aiden Tracey is the CEO of Mosaic Sales Solutions, one of North America’s fastest-growing and leading privately held agencies.
+He discussed how old marketing rules are rewritten by new technology and empowered consumers.
+Marketers must closely examine their current go-to-market strategies to evaluate the approaches that truly deliver ROI.

-Aiden Tracey showed where the technology introduction moments changed how we do marketing and business.
-This graph he used here shows when radio, TV, Cable and the web all were introduced and the resulting impact.
+Aiden Tracey showed how the introduction of technology changed marketing and business.
+This graph shows the resulting impact of the introduction of radio, TV, Cable, and the web.

-Tom Asker, Author and Brand Strategist, talked about unlocking the hearts and minds in today’s idea economy.
-At the core of his thesis is there are doors, invisible metaphysical doors, to people’s hearts and minds.
-And more importantly, there are specific keys and designs which will unlock these doors.
+Tom Asker, Author and Brand Strategist, discussed unlocking hearts and minds in today’s idea economy.
+At the core of his thesis is that there are invisible metaphysical doors to people’s hearts and minds.
+More importantly, some specific keys and designs will unlock these doors.

-All the speakers were addressing the idea that we no longer live in a commodities market.
-We live in a experiential market.
-While some even talked about how the entire Walt Disney World is an experience and not so much a commodity they pointed to more and more things that today drive higher sales growth are linked directly to an experience the company provides.
+All the speakers addressed the idea that we no longer live in a commodities market.
+We live in an experiential market.
+While some even talked about how the entire Walt Disney World is an experience and not so much a commodity, they pointed to more and more things that today drive higher sales growth are linked directly to an experience the company provides.
 A good example of this is Starbucks.
-One presenter commented that he heard the CEO of Maxwell house just say how nothing knew had happened to coffee in the last 15 years.
-The CEO was still thinking about the commodity of the coffee itself and not the experience that Starbucks had done to the industry.
+One presenter commented that he heard the CEO of Maxwell House say that nothing new had happened to coffee in the last 15 years.
+The CEO was still thinking about the commodity of the coffee itself and not the experience that Starbucks had brought to the industry.

 David Butler, VP Global Design, The Coca-Cola Company, talked about how design is used to create competitive advantage.
-He used the example of how kids need to brush their teeth for 2 minutes and they found a product that played a 2 minute song that his daughters would use to time their brushing.
-A creative solution that was a system that addressed an issue.
-Coke new 100 plus flavor fountains is something Coke has created to help create a system that offers variety for the customer.
+He used the example of how kids need to brush their teeth for 2 minutes, and they found a product that played a 2-minute song that his daughters would use to time their brushing.
+This creative solution was a system that addressed an issue.
+Coke’s new 100-plus flavor fountains are something Coke has created to help create a system that offers variety for the customer.

-Take what your company does that ends in ING and make a list of it.
-Things like roast-ing, or cook-ing and then think of new words that you have not even thought about your company and make up a new word with ING.
-I might write photographing, capturing and things related to taking pictures.
-Then I would create new words like “storying,” “vizwording,” and so on.
+Take what your company does that ends in ING and make a list of it—things like roasting or cooking.
+Then, think of new words you have not considered about your company, and make up a new word with ING.
+I might write photographing, capturing, and things related to taking pictures.
+Then, I would create new words like “storying,” “vizwording,” and so on.
 This is how I see myself helping folks tell their stories by combining words and visuals.

-If you want to be the next Starbucks, Google, or Facebook business success–study them and you will discover they are all creating experiences and not just a commodity.
-What kind of an experience are you creating for your customers?
+If you want to be the next Starbucks, Google, or Facebook business success, study them, and you will discover that they are all creating experiences and are not just commodities.
+What kind of experience are you making for your customers?

 Everyone was eager to collaborate and interact with each other.